-As of December 31, 2021, the Utility had a property value after accumulated depreciation of \$129,161,536.
+As of December 31, 2022, the Utility had a property value after accumulated depreciation of \$136,135,153.
 This amount includes construction in progress as well as fixed assets.
 The major increase in property value before depreciation was the result of various construction in progress projects both completed and in progress.
-The construction in progress jobs included various projects for lining and pipe bursting of sewer lines, generator projects and a solar project.
+The construction in progress jobs included various projects for lining and pipe bursting of sewer lines.
 The capital asset additions were funded with both bond proceeds and reserves.